Mohawk Industries, Inc. (NYSE:MHK) Shares Acquired by Fifth Third Bancorp

-Fifth Third Bancorp lifted its position in shares of Mohawk Industries, Inc. (NYSE:MHK – Free Report) by 29.6% in the first quarter, HoldingsChannel reports.
-The institutional investor owned 1,982 shares of the company’s stock after purchasing an additional 453 shares during the period.
-Fifth Third Bancorp’s holdings in Mohawk Industries were worth $199,000 at the end of the most recent quarter.
+Fifth Third Bancorp raised its holdings in shares of Mohawk Industries, Inc. (NYSE:MHK – Free Report) by 29.6% in the first quarter, HoldingsChannel reports.
+The institutional investor owned 1,982 shares of the company’s stock after purchasing an additional 453 shares during the quarter.
+Fifth Third Bancorp’s holdings in Mohawk Industries were worth $199,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Vanguard Group Inc. boosted its position in Mohawk Industries by 1.9% during the 3rd quarter.
-Vanguard Group Inc. now owns 6,033,272 shares of the company’s stock worth $550,173,000 after purchasing an additional 112,111 shares during the period.
-BlackRock Inc. boosted its position in Mohawk Industries by 0.8% during the 1st quarter.
-BlackRock Inc. now owns 4,362,231 shares of the company’s stock worth $541,788,000 after purchasing an additional 35,043 shares during the period.
-JPMorgan Chase & Co. boosted its position in Mohawk Industries by 1.1% during the 4th quarter.
-JPMorgan Chase & Co. now owns 2,242,650 shares of the company’s stock worth $229,243,000 after purchasing an additional 25,255 shares during the period.
-Price T Rowe Associates Inc. MD boosted its position in Mohawk Industries by 0.3% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 1,744,679 shares of the company’s stock valued at $178,341,000 after buying an additional 4,710 shares during the last quarter.
-Finally, Ariel Investments LLC boosted its position in Mohawk Industries by 26.8% in the 1st quarter.
-Ariel Investments LLC now owns 1,723,343 shares of the company’s stock valued at $214,040,000 after buying an additional 364,085 shares during the last quarter.
-75.55% of the stock is currently owned by institutional investors and hedge funds.
+Other large investors have also recently added to or reduced their stakes in the company.
+Exchange Traded Concepts LLC bought a new stake in Mohawk Industries during the fourth quarter worth approximately $27,000.
+Gyon Technologies Capital Management LP bought a new stake in Mohawk Industries during the fourth quarter worth approximately $30,000.
+Rockefeller Capital Management L.P. boosted its holdings in Mohawk Industries by 143.7% during the fourth quarter.
+Rockefeller Capital Management L.P. now owns 307 shares of the company’s stock worth $31,000 after buying an additional 181 shares in the last quarter.
+Sentry Investment Management LLC boosted its holdings in Mohawk Industries by 75.6% during the fourth quarter.
+Sentry Investment Management LLC now owns 339 shares of the company’s stock worth $35,000 after buying an additional 146 shares in the last quarter.
+Finally, CoreCap Advisors LLC bought a new stake in Mohawk Industries during the fourth quarter worth approximately $41,000.
+75.55% of the stock is currently owned by institutional investors.

-MHK has been the subject of a number of analyst reports.
-Bank of America decreased their price objective on shares of Mohawk Industries from $110.00 to $108.00 and set an “underperform” rating for the company in a research report on Wednesday, April 19th.
-StockNews.com initiated coverage on shares of Mohawk Industries in a research report on Thursday, May 18th.
+A number of equities analysts recently commented on the stock.
+StockNews.com assumed coverage on shares of Mohawk Industries in a research note on Thursday, May 18th.
 They issued a “hold” rating for the company.
-Jefferies Financial Group upped their price objective on shares of Mohawk Industries from $115.00 to $118.00 and gave the company a “hold” rating in a research report on Thursday.
-Credit Suisse Group decreased their price objective on shares of Mohawk Industries from $109.00 to $103.00 in a research report on Monday, March 20th.
-Finally, Loop Capital raised shares of Mohawk Industries from a “hold” rating to a “buy” rating and set a $115.00 price target on the stock in a research report on Tuesday, April 11th.
-Three equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, Mohawk Industries presently has an average rating of “Hold” and a consensus target price of $122.17.
+Loop Capital raised shares of Mohawk Industries from a “hold” rating to a “buy” rating and set a $115.00 price objective for the company in a research note on Tuesday, April 11th.
+Bank of America decreased their price objective on shares of Mohawk Industries from $110.00 to $108.00 and set an “underperform” rating for the company in a research note on Wednesday, April 19th.
+Credit Suisse Group decreased their price objective on shares of Mohawk Industries from $109.00 to $103.00 in a research note on Monday, March 20th.
+Finally, Jefferies Financial Group raised their price objective on shares of Mohawk Industries from $115.00 to $118.00 and gave the stock a “hold” rating in a research note on Thursday.
+Three research analysts have rated the stock with a sell rating, eight have given a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $122.17.

-Mohawk Industries (NYSE:MHK – Get Free Report) last released its quarterly earnings data on Thursday, April 27th.
-The company reported $1.75 earnings per share for the quarter, topping the consensus estimate of $1.28 by $0.47.
-The firm had revenue of $2.81 billion for the quarter, compared to analyst estimates of $2.74 billion.
+Mohawk Industries (NYSE:MHK – Get Free Report) last released its quarterly earnings results on Thursday, April 27th.
+The company reported $1.75 earnings per share for the quarter, beating analysts’ consensus estimates of $1.28 by $0.47.
+The business had revenue of $2.81 billion for the quarter, compared to the consensus estimate of $2.74 billion.
 Mohawk Industries had a negative net margin of 1.21% and a positive return on equity of 8.47%.
-Mohawk Industries’s quarterly revenue was down 6.9% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $3.78 earnings per share.
-As a group, sell-side analysts expect that Mohawk Industries, Inc. will post 9.48 earnings per share for the current year.
+Mohawk Industries’s revenue for the quarter was down 6.9% on a year-over-year basis.
+During the same quarter last year, the firm earned $3.78 EPS.
+Sell-side analysts forecast that Mohawk Industries, Inc. will post 9.48 earnings per share for the current fiscal year.

 Mohawk Industries Company Profile